HidekiAI/lenzu/README.md

 Somebody on reddit mentioned (replied to me) that Apple also has descent accuracies but you'd have to download the language seprately and it is proprietary (similar to Windows);  These are commonly due to the commercial operating system companies wanting to make sure the target country has language support.
 For Windows for example, if you want Japanese support in which your installation was from non-Japanese installer version, you will have to have the desktop settings system download the Japanese language supprts from Microsoft (see for example [TryCreateFromUserProfileLanguages()](https://learn.microsoft.com/en-us/uwp/api/windows.media.ocr.ocrengine.trycreatefromuserprofilelanguages) method) in which if the target [Language](https://learn.microsoft.com/en-us/uwp/api/windows.globalization.language) is not installed, it will not be able to OCR successfully.
 And as mentioned, unfortunately, it is propritary to the operating systems.
 And in general, these are somewhat tied mainly IMHO (this is just an opinion) because it needs to support accessibilities for screen-readers (TTS) for vision-impared.
 As for Android, you're supposed to install and use Google Lens, which once you start using it, no other competition (free or paid) will come close!

 I'm sure Linux Desktop has TTS accessibilities which does screen-reader, but I've never been able to successfully get [mecab](https://taku910.github.io/mecab/) or Orca (yes, I like Gnome) to work well in harmony.
 There are some excellent web-based TTS which even will flavor the voice according to your choices, but that's actually non-OCR topic, mainly because these are post-OCR-processed applications (they expect actual TEXT, after image has been optically recognized and converted to text).
-And lastly (outside this topic from OCR) most screen-readers for vision-impared do NOT OCR (analyze/text-recognize images), they usally only read texts (UTF-8, JIS, etc), which is a different topic (see mecab, and other libraries which will analyze neighboring texts and determine how to pronounce it (phonetically) - for my purpose, I use [kakasi](http://kakasi.namazu.org/index.html.ja) which does neighbor analysis based on dictionary/jisho (basically, jisho already have "words" of 2 or more sequential kanji in pronounciation via hiragana); but enough on non-OCR topic...
+And lastly (outside this topic from OCR) most screen-readers for vision-impared do NOT OCR (analyze/text-recognize images), they usally only read texts (UTF-8, JIS, etc), which is a different topic (see mecab, and other libraries which will analyze neighboring texts and determine how to pronounce it (phonetically) - for my purpose, I use [kakasi](http://kakasi.namazu.org/index.html.ja) which does neighbor analysis based on dictionary/jisho (basically, jisho/dict already have "words" of 2 or more sequential kanji in pronounciation via hiragana); but enough on non-OCR topic...

 In the end, for now, I've given up on other platforms and concentrating strictly on Windows using Microsoft's Windows.Microsoft.Media.Ocr library, since I just want offline OCR (that's the key, "offline OCR").